Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-This is my first contribution and how are u bro
+This is my first contribution and how are u bro this is ur new friend